Twitchkidd/gfcom-dep-2020/_posts/frog-stand.md

 Alright, well, time's a little past up, actually, and instead of 850 lines, index is now 1011 lines and there's a new 28 line utility function in utils/.
 The useEffect stayed pretty much as-is, it works, I have to hit publish.
 I hope to get back to this after putting in the work I need to put in on other projects today, but just in case, best wishes y'all. ~g

+P.S. ...
 Oop, well, I broke it, hold on ...
 Oooh, forgot to export storageAvailable from index ... and copy over markdown file because I haven't touched the newPost function ... and add a cute picture of a dog ...

+Omg mobile is hideous and I spent way too much time on this, gotta move, peace!